-(1) The department must not license an early learning program that is legally exempt from licensing per RCW 43.215.010(2).
+- (1) The department must not license an early learning program that is legally exempt from licensing per RCW 43.215.010(2).
 However, if an applicant requests it, the department will follow all licensing regulations to certify an otherwise exempt early learning program as meeting licensing and other pertinent requirements.
 In such a case, all licensing requirements and procedures apply equally to certification.
+Weight NA - (2) The department may certify an early learning program for subsidy payment without further inspection investigation if the program is: - (a) Licensed by an Indian tribe, band, nation, or other organized community of Indians, including an Alaska Native village as defined in 43 U.S.C. § 1602(c), recognized as eligible for services by the United States Secretary of the Interior; - (b) Certified by the Federal Department of Defense. - (c) Approved by the Office of Superintendent of Public Instruction (OSPI).
+Weight NA - (3) An applicant claiming an exemption must provide to the department proof that he or she qualifies for an exemption using the department's form (found at https://del.wa.gov/providers-educators/publications-forms-and-research/licensing-forms-and-documents-providers).
+Weight NA - (4) The early learning program seeking certification must be located on the premises over which the tribe, federal Department of Defense or OSPI has jurisdiction.
+Weight NA[AL5][AL6] - (5) An early learning program regulated by a tribe, the federal Department of Defense or OSPI may request certification: - (a) For subsidy payment only; or - (b) As meeting Foundational Quality Standards of this chapter.
+Weight NA - (6) The department must not certify a department employee or a member of their household when the employee is involved directly, or in an administrative or supervisory capacity, in the: - (a) Certification process; - (b) Placement of a child in a certified program; or - (c) Authorization of payment for the child in care.
 Weight NA

-(2) The department may certify an early learning program for subsidy payment without further inspection if the program is:

-(a) Licensed by an Indian tribe, band, nation, or other organized community of Indians, including an Alaska Native village as defined in 43 U.S.C. § 1602(c), recognized as eligible for services by the United States Secretary of the Interior;

-(b) Certified by the Federal Department of Defense.

-(c) Approved by the Office of Superintendent of Public Instruction (OSPI).
-Weight NA

-(3) An applicant claiming an exemption must provide to the department proof that he or she qualifies for an exemption using the department's form (found at https://del.wa.gov/providers-educators/publications-forms-and-research/licensingforms-and-documents-providers).
-Weight NA

-(4) The early learning program seeking certification must be located on the premises over which the tribe, federal Department of Defense or OSPI has jurisdiction.
-Weight NA

-(5) An early learning program regulated by a tribe, the federal Department of Defense or OSPI may request certification:

-- (a) For subsidy payment only; or - (b) As meeting Foundational Quality Standards of this chapter.
-Weight NA

-(6) The department must not certify a department employee or a member of their household when the employee is involved directly, or in an administrative or supervisory capacity, in the:

-- (a) Certification process; - (b) Placement of a child in a certified program; or - (c) Authorization of payment for the child in care.
-Weight NA

-170-300-0030- Consensus Reached Non-discrimination.

-(1) Early learning programs are defined by state and federal law as places of public accommodation that must:

-(a) Not discriminate in employment practices or client services based on race, creed, ethnicity, national origin, marital status, gender, sexual orientation, class, age, religion, or ability; and

-(b) Comply with the requirements of the Washington Law Against Discrimination (chapter 49.60 RCW) and the ADA.

-(c) An early learning program must have and follow a written nondiscrimination policy addressing at least the factors listed in this section Weight #5
+170-300-0030[wzr]- Subgroup Negotiated/In queue for Consensus Non-discrimination.[wzs]

+- (1) -Early learning programs are defined by state and federal law as places of public accommodation that must: - (a) Not discriminate in employment practices or client services based on race, creed, ethnicity, national origin, marital status, gender, sexual orientation, class, age, religion, or ability; and - (b) Comply with the requirements of the Washington Law Against Discrimination (chapter 49.60 RCW) and the ADA. - (c) (a) not Not discriminate in employment practices or client services based on race, creed, colorethnicity, national origin, marital status, gender, sexual orientation, class, age, religion, or disabilityability: and - (b) Ccomply with the requirements of the Washington Law Against Discrimination (chapter 49.60 RCW) and the ADA.
+Weight #5 - (2) AAn early learning program must: - (a) H have and follow wzga written non-discrimination policy addressing at least the factors listed in subsection (1) of in this section; and - (b) Comply with the requirements of the Washington Law Against Discrimination (chapter 49.60 RCW) and the ADA.
+Weight #5